monero-ecosystem/monero-GUI-guide/README.md

 - **Avoid** the use of **gender specific** terminology.
 - If available, use the **glossary** for your language.
 This will help to keep translations consistent across different works.
 You can find all glossaries [here](https://github.com/monero-ecosystem/monero-translations/tree/master/terminology-guides).
-- Read the guide '[Translation tips for Monero translators](https://github.com/monero-ecosystem/monero-translations/blob/master/translation-tips.md)'. **It cointains all the informations you need** to submit a perfect translation.
+- Read the guide '[Translation tips for Monero translators](https://github.com/monero-ecosystem/monero-translations/blob/master/translation-tips.md)'. **It contains all the information you need** to submit a perfect translation.
 - If a string contains numbers, just keep them as they are.

 ### Steps